AWegnerGitHub/awegnergithub.github.io-content/2020_04_24_nursery_unbox.md

 Summary: With the garden unboxed, it's time to look at the nurseries.
 Our seed have to start growing somewhere.
 Status: published
 Series: Rise Gardens Review
+sponsoredpost: True

 [TOC]

 ## Introduction

-In my [last post][unboxgardens], I opened all of the boxes related to my new indoor, hydroponic garden from [Rise Gardens][risegardens].
+In my [last post][unboxgardens], I opened all of the boxes related to my new [indoor, hydroponic garden][riseamazon] from [Rise Gardens][risegardens].
 Today's post goes over the opening of the three nurseries I received.
 Let's continue my review of the new Rise Gardens farm!

 I mentioned in my [first post][unboxgardens], that there were shipping delays with the garden.
 One